Chetan51423/Crav-Cart/Readme.md

 -> npm install react-dom -> -"-  react-dom packages<br>

 NOde👉👉:<br>
- we wants react globally so that's wht we are not using "(-D)" here.<br>
+ we wants react globally so that's what we are not using "(-D)" here.<br>

 10) igniting our react app<br>